realJohnDoe/idea-craft/memory-bank/progress.md

 - Frontmatter attributes are now more obviously editable with always-visible edit icons, adjusted for subtlety.
 - Inline tasks are now displayed inline within content.
 - Implementation of the `AttributeEditor` component and its corresponding tests are complete, with all tests passing.
+- Adapted a test to use @ imports instead of relative paths (AttributeEditor.test.tsx).

 ## What's Left to Build

+- Fix the warning about the value prop form field
+- Address the `lucide-react` import issue permanently, possibly by ensuring correct installation or using an alternative icon library.
+- Resolve the inconsistent resolution of @ imports in test files, ensuring all tests can use @ aliases without errors.
 - Refactor: ContentBody.tsx is getting pretty long.
 Let us split it into multiple files.
 Maybe we can also factor out a reusable component for all the `isEditing` blocks.
 - Bug: When adding the second wikilink in the same editing session, the new characters are still added at the location of the first wikilink.
 - The wikilink preview positioning needs improvement to appear near the cursor, browsing the suggestions with arrow keys does not work yet.
 - Also, browsing adapting the suggestions after more characters using some fuzzy search does not work yet.
 - Implement a very convenient markdown editor with similar UX as Notion or Obsidian.
 - Implement a calendar view for events.
-- Address the `lucide-react` import issue permanently, possibly by ensuring correct installation or using an alternative icon library.

 ## Current Status